 The XPath/XQuery Window in XMLSpy makes it east to compose and test XPath 3.1 or XQuery 3.1 expressions against JSON data.
 The interactive window offers point-and-click expression building, mouse-over hints, enhanced entry helpers, ready-to-use code snippets, and more, to help you build XPath and XQuery quickly.

-Support for XSLT and XQuery for JSON rounds out JSON support in XMLSpy, making it the only JSON development tool you'll need.
+Support for XSLT for JSON and XQuery for JSON help make XMLSpy the only JSON development tool you'll need.